All Collections

 IMPORTANT NOTE: ‘Raw functions’ is an advanced option for users with more experience using the UbiFunctions module.

-By default, UbiFunctions doesn't allow custom paths, setting the response code or receive/send custom headers.
+By default, UbiFunctions doesn't support custom paths, setting the response code or receive/send custom headers.
 But, what if your application needs such level of customization?
-This is why 'Raw function' exists, it allows you to:

 • Use a custom endpoint path in addition to the UbiFunction’s native.
 This allows executing different routines based on the endpoint path.